-Those familiar with popular culture are well-aware of actors such as movie stars like Brad Pitt, Matt Damon, Leonardo DiCaprio, Johnny Depp and Will Smith to name a few.
-They are also familiar with actresses such as Sandra Bullock, Cameron Diaz, Halle Berry, Jennifer Aniston and Natalie Portman.
+Those familiar with popular culture are well-aware of actors such as movie stars like Brad Pitt, Matt Damon, Leonardo DiCaprio, Johnny Depp, and Will Smith to name a few.
+They are also familiar with actresses such as Sandra Bullock, Cameron Diaz, Halle Berry, Jennifer Aniston, and Natalie Portman.
 Those are among the best of the best – or at least most well-known – but they are also only a small group of people working in the acting industry.
 In fact, most actors and actresses are far from famous, and many find careers in this profession without living in Hollywood.
 In addition to working on the big screen actors/actresses find jobs working on small independent films, television shows, in theaters, community plays, music videos, at performing arts centers, bar/nightclubs/comedy clubs, and now, in online productions such as web-based TV shows, movies or advertisements/commercials.
 We all know the star, but for as many stars of the movies and TV shows we watch, there are minor roles and extras that are needed to fill out a performance.

 Little do we realize, there are actors who make a living in every single state in the United States.
 That being said, many actors have to supplement their income with another profession/career.
-For many actors there are ups and downs, peaks and valleys, requiring the ability to face rejection over and over before landing a good paying role – or even a paying role that is not so good.
+For many actors there are ups and downs, peaks and valleys, requiring the ability to face rejection over and over before landing a good-paying role – or even a paying role that is not so good.
 Actors can get a number of gigs in a short timeframe, or they may go years without gaining work.
 This is one of the most competitive industries in the world as people ages birth to 100 are in competition for acting roles.

 Some acting opportunities – such as those through a community production, pay nothing.
 The pay varies greatly for this profession.

 Successful actors have a wide variety of educational backgrounds.
 Some go to prestigious colleges, universities and through rigorous training to receive degrees in drama or theatre, for example.
 Others have backgrounds completely different – maybe a sales or marketing degree, a background in IT, or even a stay-at-home mom working in a community production.
-Those who have personality, a unique style and seem to captivate those around them or watching their performances are those who find the most success and opportunities – regardless of formal education/training.
+Those who have personality, a unique style, and seem to captivate those around them or watching their performances are those who find the most success and opportunities – regardless of formal education/training.

-Americans love to be entertained, whether it in a movie, television show, video, or local play, musical or comedy show.
+Americans love to be entertained, whether it is a movie, television show, video, or local play, musical, or comedy show.
 Therefore, the demand for good actors and actresses will always be there.
 But so will the competition.
 Those who understand the highs and lows that could come with this profession, as well as the inconsistent money-making opportunities will find a way to make it work.
 Plenty of people make a living as actors, they just aren’t the famous one’s we all know about.